xantaren/gpt-ai-assistant/README.md

 - The "APP_STORAGE" feature that utilizes vercel's env variables as storage.
 I completely moved that to MongoDB Atlas as well since... it's easier for me to do.
 Which means the max user and max group setting will require MongoDB to work correctly.
 - The summary and analyze command features are probably broken since they depend on the 'history' module, which uses Vercel for storage and I haven't refactored it because I didn't really need it.
 I usually just straight up tell Nanakusa to so without invoking commands.
 I only fix what I use so, sorry about that.

+## TODO
+- Prompts backup feature (I just lost 50k token's worth of chat logs and now I'm sad)
+- Remove image base64 from prompts after set messages or expiration date to save space
+- A proper "memory feature"
+- Use Gemini's own library for Gemini instead of reusing OpenAI's interface
+- Fix ssue where memory gets totally wiped if retrieval from MongoDB is somehow empty

 ## Documentations
 The documentation for the orginal GPT AI Assistant is applicable for the Nanakusa Edition
 - <a href="https://memochou1993.github.io/gpt-ai-assistant-docs/" target="_blank">中文</a>